Blood Sugar Spikes

 SNACKS: Nuts, seeds, very dark chocolate

 VEGETABLES: Arugula, bell pepper, broccoli, cabbage, carrots, cauliflower, celery, cucumber, kale, onions, parsnips, radishes, spaghetti squash (pasta substitute), spinach, tomato, zucchini, and dozens more.
 (Organic is the ideal choice.)

 Is a low glycemic diet safe?
 For most of human history (before factories started churning out foods of commerce) we ate unrefined low glycemic foods.
 Plant-based foods (e.g. vegetables, seeds, beans, nuts and whole fruit) contain crucial nutrients and experts advise that they should be a major portion of a meal.
-However, there is no nutritional requirement for the foods listed on the next page.
-Note: These lists provide beneficial general ideas but, are not intended to replace medical advice, especially for those diagnosed with diabetes.* Vegetarians should be alert to getting sufficient protein, B vitamins and trace minerals.
+However, there is no nutritional requirement for the foods listed below.
+Note: These lists provide beneficial general ideas but, are not intended to replace medical advice, especially for those diagnosed with diabetes.* Vegetarians should be careful to getting sufficient protein, B vitamins and trace minerals.